-Vaadin comes as a set of library JARs, of which some are optional or alternative ones, depending on whether you are developing server-side or client-side applications, whether you use add-on components, or use CSS or Sass themes.
+Vaadin Framework comes as a set of library JARs, of which some are optional or alternative ones, depending on whether you are developing server-side or client-side applications, whether you use add-on components, or use CSS or Sass themes.

 The main library for developing server-side Vaadin applications, as described in Writing a Server-Side Web Application.
 It requires the vaadin-shared and the vaadin-themes libraries.
 You can use the pre-built vaadin-client-compiled for server-side development, unless you need add-on components or custom widgets.